-Warning: Missing argument 2 for AesopRevealAnim::revealfx_quote() in /home/wdclarke/public_html/longform/wp-content/plugins/aesop-story-engine/public/includes/reveal-anim.php on line 205
+Warning: Missing argument 2 for AesopRevealAnim::revealfx_quote(), called in /home/wdclarke/public_html/longform/wp-includes/class-wp-hook.php on line 286 and defined in /home/wdclarke/public_html/longform/wp-content/plugins/aesop-story-engine/public/includes/reveal-anim.php on line 205

 Smart lad, to slip betimes away